 When it comes to lure fishing for walleye, the fluorocarbon leader material you will want to use should be somewhat stiffer and have a lower stretch than other leader lines, especially when casting or trolling in deeper water.

-That’s because of the following three main reasons:
+That’s because of the following reasons:

 - A stiffer leader will significantly improve your lure presentation underwater, especially when coupled with a thinner braided mainline.
 That’s because it will give you a more direct and sensitive connection to your lure that allows you to control and present it with much more finesse and feel.

 - The lower stretch of the Seaguar will also give you a superior hook-set that is way more precise than that of stretchier leaders.
 When fishing deep or far out, you won’t have to set your hook as hard and will still be able to securely hook most walleye you’ll get on.